nazarmelnyk14/Professional-Dossier/Harvard CS50 MySQL Final Project/DESIGN.md

 - [] An order cannot be paid unless the shipping address is defined for the order
 - [] The price is fixed only when paid
 - [] The order price is updated if the product price is changed
+- [] An order cannot be deleted by its own.
+An order is deleted when either its customer or its address is deleted